Phil and Teds pushchairs

 Phil and Teds Smart and Smart Lux reviews

-These are some of the only Phil and Teds pushchairs that don't convent into a double from a single.
+These are some of the only Phil and Teds pushchairs that don't convert into a double from a single.
 The Smart and Smart Lux are compact strollers that can be used from birth – the Smart Lux seat converts from a pram to a pushchair, and the Smart is suitable with the addition of a separate carrycot.

 The Smart and Smart Lux are cheaper and lighter than other Phil and Teds buggies, but will this make them easy to use?
 Find out how they performed in our reviews of the Phil and Teds Smart and Phil and Teds Smart Lux.

-Second-hand Phil and Teds pushchairs
+Phil and Teds Voyager first look review

 How we review Phil and Teds pushchairs